EiyudenBugFixes/LamFix/README.md

+# THIS BUG HAS BEEN FIXED AS OF V1.04.
+THERE IS NO REASON TO USE THIS.
+I am leaving this release here for archival purposes.
+Again: DO NOT USE THIS ANYMORE.

 # The Lam Bug

 It looks like the developers tried to make the Riufan Inn scene optional, but made a huge error in doing so.